Most posts start with tactics.

 The most obvious include lead generation campaigns.
 People indicate interest in your company’s products or services by typing it into Google or viewing related pages.

 Facebook Ads is another form of paid traffic that enables you to reach your target audience and generate quality leads.
+If you are willing to generate more leads, you can launch a Facebook lead ads campaign that focuses on capturing lead information directly within the Facebook platform.

 However, you can (and should) also pay for content distribution to increase Reach.
 And combine it with sequential retargeting campaigns to increase Frequency.
 Advertising 101 principles with an Orange-County-Housewife-esque facelift.